publishpress/publishpress.github.io/docs/development/review-library.md

 {:toc}

 ---
-Library for displaying a banner asking for a 5-star review on WordPress plugins.
+The PublishPress WordPress Reviews is a library for displaying a banner to users asking for a five-star review.

 Repository: [https://github.com/publishpress/wordpress-reviews](https://github.com/publishpress/wordpress-reviews)